turingschool/curriculum-site/module1/lessons/hashes.md

 ### What data type can a key be?

-Keys of a hash (or Objects) can be any data type.
+Keys of a hash can be any data type.
 Often, we see them as symbols (in Ruby) or strings (in Javascript).However, they can be integers as well.
 ```ruby
 my_hash = { symbol_key: "value", "string_key" => "value", 1 => "value" }